dbsr/vimfox/README.md

     `$: ./sh install.sh`

-   *This will download all the required modules using pip and install them locally in the plugins directory.
-As a result vimfox is not dependent / doesnt have to look very far for its imports when working in a virtualenv.*
+   *This will download all the required modules using pip and install them locally in vimfox plugins directory.*

 how to use